xmos/lib_board_support/README.rst

  * XK_ETH_XU316_DUAL_100M is currently an unreleased board and hence has no documentation.

  * XK_ETH_XU316_DUAL_100M uses the TI DP83826 PHY.
-During testing we notice that very occasionally the first packet sent after initialisation may be dropped for certain link partners.
+During testing we noticed that very occasionally (1% of the time) the first packet sent after initialisation may be dropped for certain link partners.
 Subsequent packets are always OK.
 This is consistent with a similar bug seen on the `TI forum <https://e2e.ti.com/support/interface-group/interface/f/interface-forum/956808/dp83822i-after-link-up-first-packet-is-not-being-transmitted>`_.
 For most applications this is not an issue however for test cases it may be worth noting.
 Sending an initial dummy Tx packet works around this issue.